Get the FREE one-click dictionary software for Windows

 - transfix, impale, empale

-3. Secure with spikes
+2. Secure with spikes

 4. Bring forth a spike or spikes

-"my hyacinths and orchids are spiking now";
+"my hyacinths and orchids are spiking now"; "The plants spiked out in the spring";

 - spike out

-Derived forms: spikes, spiking, spiked
+Derived forms: spiking, spikes, spiked

 Part of: corn, Indian corn, maize, shoe, Zea mays

-Encyclopedia: Spike, John
+Encyclopedia: Spike, Michigan